Insignificant dreams are still dreams – Khayali Pulao Review

 Director – Taran Dudeja

-Asha (played by Prajakta Koli), just like her name is full of hope, hope to pull herself out of prejudices, at least for a little time.
-But from the beginning we see a restless in her, her eyes searching for something – individualism maybe.
+Asha (played by Prajakta Koli), just like her name is full of hope.
+She hopes to pull herself out of prejudices, at least for some time.
+But from the beginning we see a restlessness in her, her eyes searching for something – individualism maybe, or longing for a sense of self.

-And when she hears of the announcement-“Girls required for handball team!”, those eyes finally get stuck and glow as if she found something she has been searching for quite a while.
+And when she hears of the announcement- “Girls required for school handball team!”, those eyes finally get stuck and glow as if she found something she has been searching for quite a while.

 Why does a school topper like Asha suddenly show a keen interest in a sports game that she has never been a part of?
-Why does she keep on insisting her coach to keep her in the team in spite of being technically proven unfit for the game?
+Why does she keep on insisting her coach to keep her in the team despite being proven unfit for the game?
 Because insignificant dreams are still dreams!

-It is this simple message that makes this beautiful “short” (pun intended) film worth mention, a thought which never got a representation as beautiful and relevant as this one.
+It is this simple message that makes this beautiful “short” (pun intended) film worth mentioning.
+The short film puts ahead a simple thought which never got a representation as beautiful and relevant as this one.

 Asha is not excited about scoring the highest once again.
-Her expression says that she is in fact bored of the routine “topper” thing.
+Her expression says that she is bored of the routine “topper” thing and no, she isn’t bragging or showing off about being a topper.
 And now she craves for something different and exciting, something she hasn’t done before.

 Being unconventional is a privilege in Asha’s case.
-She is not a rebel who is in a constant fight with her parents and society and speaking up on issues of womanhood in this country.
-She is completely aware of her limitations as a girl living in a village in Haryana but still find ways to educate and inform herself so that she could step a bit closer to her “insignificant dream”.
+She is not a rebel who is in a constant fight with her parents and society or someone who speaks up on issues of womanhood in this country.
+She is aware of her limitations as a girl living in a village in Haryana but still finds ways to educate and inform herself so that she could step a bit closer to her “insignificant dream”.

-The short film released on july 12th on Prajakta Koli’s youtube channel.
+The short film was released on July 12th on Prajakta Koli’s YouTube channel.